View your shopping cart.

 The landmark biography of the inscrutable and brilliant David Smith, the greatest American sculptor of the twentieth century.

-Michael Brenson's David Smith: The Art and Life of a Transformational Sculptor is the first major biography of this epochal figure.
-It follows Smith from his upbringing in the Midwest, to his heady early years in Manhattan, to his decision to establish a permanent studio in Bolton Landing in upstate New York, where he would create many of his most significant works--among them the Cubis, Tanktomems, and Zigs.
-It explores his at times tempestuous personal life, marked by marriages, divorces, and fallings-out, as well as by deep friendships with the likes of Helen Frankenthaler and Robert Motherwell.
-His wife Jean Freas described him as "Salty and bombastic, jumbo and featherlight, thin-skinned and Mack Truck.
-And many more things"--and this was true of his work as well.
-He was a bricoleur, a skilled welder, a painter, and a writer, and he entranced critics and attracted admirers wherever he showed his work.
+Michael Brenson's David Smith: The Art and Life of a Transformational Sculptor is the first biography of this epochal figure.
+It follows Smith from his upbringing in the Midwest, to his heady early years in Manhattan, to his decision to establish a permanent studio in Bolton Landing in upstate New York, where he would create many of his most significant works--among them the Cubis, Tanktotems, and Zigs.
+It explores his at times tempestuous personal life, marked by marriages, divorces, and fallings-out as well as by deep friendships with fellow artists like Helen Frankenthaler and Robert Motherwell.
+His wife Jean Freas described him as "salty and bombastic, jumbo and featherlight, thin-skinned and Mack Truck.
+And many more things."
+This enormous, contradictory vitality was true of his work as well.
+He was a bricoleur, a master welder, a painter, a photographer, and a writer, and he entranced critics and attracted admirers wherever he showed his work.
+With this book, Brenson has contextualized Smith for a new generation and confirmed his singular place in the history of American art.

 Diva 2.0 12 Life Lessons From Me For You